thuliteio/doks/README.md

 ## Get started

-Have your Doks site in three steps:
+Have your local Doks site in three steps:

 ### 1. Create new Doks project